CIU's Coronavirus Response

 - CIU will ensure that all guests will experience a healthy environment and services in keeping with the university’s policies and protocols.
 Stringent cleaning and sanitizing for each guest room includes deep cleaning before guest arrivals with extra attention paid to the high contact points.
 No turndown service or housekeeping will be offered during visits until determined to be safe.

 Admissions & Campus Tours

-- Prospective students and their families are welcome on the CIU campus and may register for their personal visit on CIU.edu.
+- Prospective students and their families are welcomed on the CIU campus and may register for their personal visit on CIU.edu.
 Campus guests will begin their visit at the Administration building and will be instructed about campus policies, physical distancing and encouraged to wear a mask which will be provided.